Editor’s note: This post was originally published on 11/30/15 and has been updated for accuracy and comprehension.

 But one of my recent hires did just tell me, “Man, this is the most comprehensive and easy onboarding I’ve ever seen.”

 I hate to tell her, it’s completely selfish.
-You see, the more effectively you onboard your team, the less money you spend on them having to learn the ropes.
+You see, the more effectively you onboard your new hires when you start a remote team, the less money you spend on them having to learn the ropes.

 Answering questions all day can eat away your time.
 So, if you can answer most of those questions up front, you’ll have saved yourself a ton of time.

-The read-worthy Zendesk ebook, How to Successfully Build and Manage a Virtual Team, puts an interesting spin on onboarding when dealing with virtual teams:
+The read-worthy Zendesk ebook, How to Successfully Build and Manage a Virtual Team, puts an interesting spin on onboarding when dealing with remote teams:

 “Each member of a virtual team is essentially the sole inhabitant of an island.
 The more resources they have, the better.
 They are their own first line of defense, and if the team is well equipped from the get-go, their survival (read: success) is almost assured.”